-Painting baseboards and trim is one of the best ways to refresh a room and make it sparkle- use these tips to make it quick & easy!
+Painting baseboards and trim around your house is one of the best ways to refresh a room and make it sparkle – use these tried-and-true tips to make it quick & easy!

 This is a sponsored post written by me on behalf of FrogTape®.
 All opinions are 100% mine.